Games & Quizzes

 /ˈCHanl/

-Method or way of sending or receiving information.
+Method or route used for sending or getting things.
 To direct water or liquid through a passage.

 /ˌəndərˈstandiNG/